 The 1940s introduced the world to computer technology thanks to John Atanasoff and his student Clifford E. Berry.
 Atanasoff and Berry invented the ABC, Atanasoff-Berry Computer, the world's first electronic digital computer.
 The ABC was intended to be a digital computing machine to replace the analogue computing machines that were slow and unpredictably inaccurate.
 Atanasoff’s computer could process 29 equations simultaneously and had the ability to store information in its memory.

-For the next three decades, computers would evolve but would remain large computing and data storage devices that only appealed to a commercial market, it was not until the early 1970s that the first wave of personal computers hit the market.
+For the next three decades, computers would evolve but would remain large computing and data storage devices that only appealed to a commercial market.
+It was not until the early 1970s that the first wave of personal computers hit the market but they were far from common at that time.
 It would take another 10 years for the first website dot-com domain name to be registered.
-From the 1980s up to today, computers continue to become smaller and more portable, the user accessibility, storage capabilities, and graphics quality would improve, and word processing programs, computer games, search engines would roll out and evolve to the programs we know and love.
+From the 1980s up to today, computers continue to become smaller and more portable, the user accessibility, storage capabilities, and graphics quality would improve, and word processing programmes, computer games, search engines would roll out and evolve to the programs we know and love.

-In the last 200 years trains have taken on many recognizable forms such as trams, subways, freight trains, and long-distance commuter transportation; they all evolved out of the steam engine locomotive.
-English inventor, Matthew Murray, was the first to create a fully functioning steam-powered locomotive in 1812, the Salamanca.
+In the last 200 years trains have taken on many recognisable forms such as trams, subways, freight trains, and long-distance commuter transportation; they all evolved out of the steam engine locomotive.
+English inventor Matthew Murray was the first to create a fully functioning steam-powered locomotive in 1812, the Salamanca.

 But the title of "Father of Railways" goes to fellow Englishman, George Stephenson.
 In the early 1800s, Stephenson created the locomotive design that future locomotives would use as a template.
 In the 1820s Stephenson created Locomotion No. 1 which was the first steam locomotive to pull a passenger-carrying train and the first to run on a public railway.
 The train moved at around 15 mph, which was considered fast.
 In 1829 he would create the “Rocket” which would be the fastest train built at the point, topping out at 30 mph.
 Trains would quickly evolve from the 1830s and on with more tracks being built across the United States in the 1850s, the beginning of the underground railway system in London in the 1860s.